islandmagic/varanny/README.md

 ```
 The servie accnouncment has been inspired by https://github.com/hessu/aprs-specs/blob/master/TCP-KISS-DNS-SD.md

 **Remote Management**: `varanny` allows client applications to remotely start and stop the VARA program.
 This is particularly useful in headless applications, especially when VARA FM and VARA HF share the same sound card interface.
 Furthermore, VARA, when running on a *nix system via Wine, fails to rebind to its ports after a connection is closed.
 This means that the VARA application must be restarted after each connection, and `varanny` facilitates this process.
+This particular issue has been discussed in this [thread](https://groups.io/g/VARA-MODEM/topic/lunchbag_portable_hf_mail/97360073).

 Supported commands